Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 On the other hand, if there are millions of tasks, the algorithms will still work correctly but we might lose performance from diminishing advantages of individual caching as well as due to pruning happening later in the process.

-Previously, we have only used \emph{task depth} as the principal guideline -- when $k$ items arrived on input (with $k$ usually in the range of $\{4,5,6\}$), we mark the bin configuration as a new task.
+At the outset of our computational efforts, we have only used \emph{task depth} as the principal guideline -- when $k$ items arrived on input (with $k$ usually in the range of $\{4,5,6\}$), we mark the bin configuration as a new task.

+Experimenting with running time has shown us that the presence of larger items speeds up the overall evaluation of the lower bound.
+One possible reason may be that large items come with a lower bound on the upcoming item size, provided monotonicity is set to be small.

-However, experimenting with running time has shown us that the presence of a larger item makes the evaluation process much faster than our expectation.
-Therefore, we have ultimately settled an a mixed task threshold function which takes into account both the task depth $k$ and also the \emph{task load} $l$, which is the sum of sizes of all items arrived so far in the instance.
+Therefore, we have ultimately settled on a mixed task threshold function which takes into account both the task depth $k$ and also the \emph{task load} $l$, which is the sum of sizes of all items arrived so far in the instance.
 We split off a task when its task load is above $l$, and failing that when its task depth is below $k$.

-We have settled on setting $k \in \{5,6,7\}$ and $l$ to be around $20-40\%$ of the optimal bin capacity $g$.
-This way we get deeper bin configurations for very small items which experimentally seems to imply a shorter running time and a similar amount of tasks.
+After some practical experiments, we have settled on setting $k \in \{5,6,7\}$ and $l$ to be around $20-40\%$ of the optimal bin capacity $g$.

 \paragraph{Initial strategy\parperiod} Our implementation also allows us to pre-select some initial strategy for the player \adversary in advance.
 This way we can use our (so far limited) intuitive understanding of what is a good initial move and decrease the time needed to evaluate the whole tree.